 - May need to have dental treatments done before even qualifying for implants (gum disease treatment, bone grafting, or extractions)

-Despite the few drawbacks, implants are best option for your long term oral health and will offer you a better quality of life.
+Despite the few drawbacks, implants are the best option for your long-term oral health and will offer you a better quality of life.

-Replace multiple teeth– When you have multiple missing teeth, at least two dental implants will be used to secure a dental restoration.
+Replace multiple teeth– When you have multiple missing teeth, at least two dental implants will be used to secure dental restoration.
 Multiple consecutive missing teeth will require about two implants that will anchor a dental bridge.
-If your missing teeth are not consecutive, a partial denture will be secured with several dental implants.
+If you are missing teeth are not consecutive, your dentist will secure a partial denture with several dental implants.

-Replacing all teeth– For patients missing an entire arch of upper or lower teeth, at least four implants will be used to secure a denture.
+Replacing all teeth– For patients missing an entire arch of upper or lower teeth, your dentist will use at least four implants to secure a denture.
 Since every case is different, Dr. Perkins will need to perform a thorough evaluation to determine the number of implants you will need to anchor the denture.

 To determine if implants will work for you and which implant replacement option you will need, schedule an appointment with Dr. Perkins at his Dunnellon, FL dentist office.
+Dr. Perkins also offers general and cosmetic dental services.
 He is currently welcoming patients from Chatmire, FL to learn more about the benefits of choosing dental implants.
+Give us a call today at (352) 292-8749 or request an appointment online.